Chamomile and Parsley Remedy for an Absence of Menstruation

 - During the afternoon

 Drink this remedy every day for a maximum of 7 days.
-After this time, if your period has not started, we recommend going to see a gynecologist.
+After this time, if your period still hasn’t started, we recommend going to see a gynecologist.

 Other natural remedies

 If you want to reinforce this treatment, you can complement it with other supplements, techniques, and natural remedies: